coherentjavi/go-simpleDOS/README.md

 <div align="center">
-<h3 align="center">Golang IP Spoof DOS Attack </h3>
+<h3 align="center">Go-floodingDOS </h3>

   <p align="center">
-    The code here was solely created for educational purposes so others can better understand how a simple DOS attack with IP spoofing and SYN flooding could be implemented with Golang.
-As it's educational, it's meant to only be ran for demonstration purposes within your own local network or one where permission is given to you.
+    DISCLAIMER: All the code shown here is solely for educational purposes, so others can better understand how a simple DOS attack with IP spoofing and SYN flooding can be implemented with Go.
+As it's educational, it's meant to only run for demonstration/testing purposes within your own local network/devices or ones where permission has been given to you.
     <br />
     <a href="https://github.com/coherentjavi/Go-SpoofIP/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
   </p>